-If you are a caregiver and the person you are caring for has a urinary catheter, the following catheter care tips will help reduce the risk of problems with catheter care at home and highlight concerns that may need assessment by their health care provider.
+If you are a family caregiver and the person you are caring for has a urinary catheter, the following catheter care tips will help reduce the risk of problems with catheter care at home and highlight concerns that may need assessment by their health care provider.

-- A catheter can be a trip hazard.
+- A catheter can be a tripping hazard.
 A leg bag that is attached to the leg with a strap is recommended during the day if the person is able to get up and move around.
 If the person you are caring for is not mobile but tries to get out of the bed or chair at certain times, it is also a good idea for them to wear a leg bag to help prevent tripping or the catheter accidentally being pulled out.

 - Drink 125 ml (half a glass) of pure cranberry juice a day as it helps to prevent infections.
-Good quality cranberry capsules can also be used (check the label – they should contain at least 36 mg/g of pranthocyamidins).
+Good quality cranberry capsules can also be used (check the label – they should contain at least 36 mg/g of proanthocyanidins).

-- A leg bag should be worn on the calf, using an extension tube between the urinary catheter and the leg bag.
+- A leg bag should be worn on the calf using an extension tube between the urinary catheter and the leg bag.
 This will promote good drainage and prevent pulling on the catheter, which can cause bladder spasms, leakage, and sometimes accidental removal.

 - Fibre is important to avoid constipation, which may hinder catheter drainage.